-Refer to accounting policy on page 87 regarding trade and other receivables and note 22 which considers credit risk.

-The Group has a significant number of customers.
-The recoverability of trade receivables on customer contracts can be impacted by the customer's creditworthiness, the ageing of the debt and whether the contract has been terminated.

-Management's assessment of the recoverability and expected credit loss for trade receivables with their customers is inherently judgemental.
-There is a risk that the net trade receivables will be recovered at amounts materially different to the value recognised.
+garding trade and other receivables and note 22 which considers customers.
+The recoverability of trade receivables on customer omer's creditworthiness, the ageing of the debt and whether the erability and expected credit loss for trade receivables with their re is a risk that the net trade receivables will be recovered at amounts rd.

-How the matter was addressed in the audit

-We performed the following procedures:

-- > assessed the appropriateness of the methodology utilised by management to calculate the expected credit loss provision with reference to the requirements of IFRS 9; - independently profiled the Group's customers using external data to identify those accounts with a potentially elevated credit risk; - > selected a sample of accounts from each of our independent customer profile categories and utilised post year end cash receipts data to quantify the potential exposure within trade receivables and compared this with management's expected loss provision; and - assessed the adequacy of the Group's trade and other receivables accounting policy disclosed in note 1 and note 22 which refers to credit risk.
+methodology utilised by management to calculate the expected the requirements of IFRS 9;

+omers using external data to identify those accounts with a potentially ch of our independent customer profile categories and utilised post v the potential exposure within trade receivables and compared this vision; and s trade and other receivables accounting policy disclosed in note 1